olga24912/SGTK/README.md

 ### Missing edges

-If a user asks to highlight a vertex between two vertices that are not connected, a fake edge will be drawn between them and highlighted with red color (instead of typical blue highlight).
+If a user asks to highlight an edge between two vertices that are not connected, a fake edge will be drawn between them and highlighted with red color (instead of typical blue highlight).
 Such option can be useful, for example, when comparing scaffolds obtained with different methods.

 ![Default node](https://raw.githubusercontent.com/olga24912/SGTK/master/resources/pic/HighlightFakeEdge.png)